ishapiro/savta-ai/README.md

 The project is configured for Vercel deployment with the `vercel.json` configuration file.
 Simply connect your repository to Vercel and deploy.

+- `vercel deploy --prod --force`

+This will do a complete rebuild and redeploy the the app.

 ## Contributing

 1. Fork the repository